Uzlopak/blog/case.md

 We know now, that throttling is possible and what type of requests we want to throttle.
 But we have to take another round of research.
-Just because we maybe add a feature to throttle, doesnt mean that other devs will use it.
+Just because we maybe add a feature to throttle, doesn't mean that other developers will use it.
 Consumer of plugins have the expectation, that their use case is already covered or is possible to be realized with a reasonable amount of work.

-We need to cover atleast the most basic use cases of the feature.
+We need to cover at least the most basic use cases of the feature.
 The feature needs to be easily configurable.

-We need to find out the pain points devs have usually with thottling.
+We need to find out the pain points developers have usually with throttling.

 First of all, we open again the npm package and search for the throttle stream packages and visit the corresponding github/gitlab repository pages and look, which options and/or